Lawrence J. Flaherty: Early political career

+Flaherty also served as president of the San Francisco Building Trades Council from 1921 to 1926.
 He was appointed United States surveyor of customs for the port of San Francisco on November 1, 1921, and served until March 3, 1925, when he resigned, having been elected to Congress.

-Congress
+Congressional career and death

 Flaherty was elected as a Republican to the Sixty-ninth Congress and served from March 4, 1925, until his death in New York City on June 13, 1926, aged 47.
+He had suffered from ill health since shortly after his election.

 Internment

-He was interred in Holy Cross Cemetery, near San Mateo, California.
+Flaherty was interred in Holy Cross Cemetery, near San Mateo, California.